 See recipe card for quantities.

-Preheat oven to 400°F. Prepare muffin baking trays that can hold 12 muffins.
+This recipe makes 9 to 10 extra large muffins.
+Start to preheat oven to 400°F. Prepare muffin baking trays that can hold 12 muffins.
 Fit each muffin hole with a liner.

 Combine all the dry ingredients in a small bowl.
 Combine all of the wet ingredients, except frozen cranberries, in a large bowl.
 Whisk the wet ingredients together to combine.